 In 1988, the Board of Directors created the Ethics and Corporate Responsibility Committee, currently known as the Corporate Ethics and Governance Committee (CGEC), comprised of board members responsible for reviewing and recommending policies and procedures that maintain a business environment committed to high standards of ethics, integrity, sustainability, and legal compliance.
 The Board’s close oversight of the company’s Ethics and Compliance Program is now considered to be a best practice in the defense industry.

 In 2005, Leidos created a senior management position to oversee the Ethics and Compliance Program.
 Today, the Senior Vice President, Chief Ethics & Compliance Officer, reports to the Chief Executive Officer and the Board Chair of the CGEC.
 Through comprehensive training, continuous communications and leadership actions, these efforts help to embed a values-based program into everyday activities across the enterprise.

 History of Ethics at Leidos

-- Formed Employee Ethics Council (EEC) - ethic officers responsible for communications, training, and case management to embed ethics into the business culture.
+- Formed Employee Ethics Council - ethics officers responsible for communications, training, and case management to embed ethics into the business culture.